-Conceptualized as far back as 1996 by the National Security Agency, cryptocurrency was first created in 2009 in the form of Bitcoin.
+Conceptualized as far back as 1996 by the National Security Agency, cryptocurrency, also known as crypto, was first created in 2009 in the form of Bitcoin.
 In the next few years, Litecoin and Peercoin followed and since then, distinctive cryptocurrencies have streamed forward, now totaling more than 6,000 unique currencies, with new cryptocurrencies being added all the time.

 “Cryptocurrency” is a combination of the words Encryption and Currency.

 Systems of crypto are defined by a set of conditions that generally include that it does not require a central authority, that it follow its own uniquely pre-established guidelines, and that it can be owned, and the ownership can be changed transactionally.
 Bitcoin, as an example, is entirely decentralized, with no person, bank, or government backing it.

 More importantly, cryptocurrencies are never physical.
 They exist only as computer code—a chain of code that lives on a computer.

 The process of decryption of the blockchain of code to earn a Bitcoin requires both an enormous investment of time and mental resources, as well as the use of hundreds or thousands of hours of computer time, all processed through massive computer grids.

 Bitcoin specifically has a threshold of 21 million “coins”.
 Bitcoin “miners” compete, pursuing these coins using thousands of computers computing complex math equations to solve a blockchain.
 Once solved, the miner, which is typically a corporate organization that has the capital to front the costs of mining, is then rewarded with one of the 21 million Bitcoins.
 The coin can then be held by the mining organization or sold in the marketplace.

 Deeper Dive on the Challenges of Bitcoin and Other Cryptocurrencies